phalcon-orphanage/docs/en/api/Phalcon_View.rst

 Class **Phalcon_View**
 ======================

-Phalcon_iew   Phalcon_View is a class for working with the "view" portion of the model-view-controller pattern.
+Phalcon_View is a class offering access to the "view" portion of the model-view-controller pattern.
 That is, it exists to help keep the view script separate from the model and controller scripts.
 It provides a system of helpers, output filters, and variable escaping.

 .. code-block:: php

     <?php

-    //Setting views directory
+    // Setting views directory
-     $view = new Phalcon\View();
+     $view = new Phalcon_View();
      $view->setViewsDir('app/views/');

      $view->start();

-    //Shows recent posts view (app/views/posts/recent.phtml)
+     // Shows recent posts view (app/views/posts/recent.phtml)
      $view->render('posts', 'recent');
      $view->finish();

-    //Printing views output
+    // Printing views output
      echo $view->getContent();

 Constants